peichle/Capstone_Project/README.md

 # Capstone_Project
-Object detection (tested with cars) using openCV and C++.
+Object detection (tested with vehicles) using openCV and C++.
-An image path is enterd in src/main.cpp.
+The detection works as follows.
+An image-path is in src/main.cpp.
 This image is taken and a bounding box is overlayed throw the usage of openCV.
+The bounding box is placed over the detected objects, in this case it tested with three cars.
+Furthermore, the confidence is calculated to which object type it is classified.
+The classes are used from openCV.
+The code finishes by it self after 3 seconds.
+This duration is implemented in the src/main.cpp and can be adjusted.
-Furthermore the confidence is calculated to which object type it is classified.
-The classes are also used from openCV.
+Finally, the image with the bounding box is saved in the project workspace.

 ## Dependecies
 - Ubuntu 20.04